elixir-lang/elixir-lang.github.com/_posts/2017-10-21-stream-data-property-testing-comes-to-elixir.markdown

 ### Advantages of property-based testing

 Using property-based testing has some advantages.
-First of all, it lets you test properties of your code over many more values that you otherwise would with example-based testing.
+First of all, it lets you test properties of your code over many more values than you otherwise would with example-based testing.
 While it's true that random data generation can't cover all the possible values that a piece of code can deal with, the confidence in your codebase can still increase over time because the property-based tests will likely generate different values on each run.
 Example-based testing means your test data will not change over time.

 Property-based testing however can also have a more powerful impact on the way you design software.
 When you start writing property-based tests, you will start thinking about what guarantees your code provides and what properties it satisfies.
 If you write properties before writing code, this can easily influence the way you write that code.